Cacti/documentation/Spine.md

 When using Spine, don't change crontab settings!
 Always use poller.php with crontab!
 To activate Spine instead of cmd.php, please visit Settings and select the Poller tab.
 Select Spine and save.
-Now, poller.php will use Spine on all subsequent polling cycles.
+Once saved, poller.php will use Spine on all subsequent polling cycles.

-While Spine is really fast, choosing the correct setup will ensure, that all processor resources are used.
+While Spine is really fast, choosing the correct setup will ensure that all processor resources are used.
 Required settings for Maximum Concurrent Poller Processes are 1-2 times the number of CPU cores available for Spine.